jupyterlab/extension-examples/commands/README.md

+# Commands

-# Commands: Extending the main app
+> Extend the main app with a Command.

 ![commands example](./preview.png)